Tankel/MidnightSurfer-Unity/README.md

    ```
 3. Open **Unity Hub**, click **Add**, select the cloned folder, then launch the project.
 4. Press **Play** in the Unity Editor to start running!

-## Contributions

-Contributions and feedback are very welcome!
-If you spot a bug or have an idea for a feature, please:
-1. Open an **Issue** to start the discussion
-2. Fork the repo, make your changes, then submit a **Pull Request**

-Let’s make OrbFlip Run the most exhilarating endless runner ever!